Everyone Has Issues... here’s how to get help!

 Oh, and a global pandemic certainly hasn’t helped, with added stress and feelings of isolation.
 In fact, in 2020, many people have found themselves feeling lonely and disconnected despite physically being in partnerships.

-PRU JONES is a counsellor at Counsellingconnectz with specialty training in trauma, PTSD, grief and loss, acceptance and commitment therapy and Gottman Couples Therapy.
+Pru Jones is a counsellor at Counsellingconnectz with specialty training in trauma, PTSD, grief and loss, acceptance and commitment therapy and Gottman Couples Therapy.
 She believes that a marriage counsellor can be crucial to helping a couple work through the emotions that come with all of life’s challenges.
 And, while she says she can’t guarantee that every single relationship will be saved, the majority of couples she works with come away with “insights, actionable points, tools to experiment with and, weirdly enough, in every session the return of some lightness, fun and discovery.”

 But what should you do if your partner won’t agree to come with you to therapy?
 “Go yourself!” says Pru.
 “You may say ‘I’m not the problem’, but consider a few things.
 Firstly, the difficulties in a relationship often stem from internal struggles – what I call ‘the space within’ – and how that translates into the couple dynamic, ‘the space between’.
 We usually bring huge amounts of baggage to our relationships, built up from our individual stories and how our relationship has evolved.
 If we learn tools to manage and recognise these, we can choose whether we stay stuck in our destructive patterns.”